Featuring a Fine Selection of Captive Bred Colubrid Snakes

 Garter Snakes

-Thamnophis sp
+Thamnophis sp.

 These snakes start off eating fish, but eventually can be switched to rodents.
 They are quite colorful and do great in naturalistic terrariums.
 I work with a few different species.